Get your Babywise bedtime routine down perfectly. How to find the ideal bedtime for your baby, toddler, preschooler, and child.

 You also do want to keep the bedtime consistent within 30 minutes from day to day in general.
 You will have nights where you need to be flexible, but aim for consistency to be the norm.

 Staying Awake.
 Sometimes two year olds stay awake long past bedtime.
 If it happens every once in a while, don’t let it stress you out.
 If it is every day, evaluate the schedule and see if it needs to change.

 >>>Read: How To Deal with the 2 Year Old Sleep Regression

 Considerations for preschoolers are very similar to babies and toddlers.
 Here are some additional thoughts.

-- Naps.
-If your preschooler does not take a nap that day, bedtime might need to be moved 30-60 minutes earlier than days she does nap.
+Naps.
+If your preschooler typically still naps but does not take a nap that day, bedtime might need to be moved 30-60 minutes earlier than days she does nap.